-A substance abuse awareness program that will engage our community and youth to stand against substance abuse.
+A substance abuse education movement that will engage our community and youth to prevent addiction and eliminate stigma!

 It’s time to “expand the conversation”- in addition to talking to our kids about the dangers of prescription painkillers and other drugs, let’s not forget about the importance of mental health.